How California libraries are working together to expand access for all patrons

 Downloading titles from other digital platforms such as OverDrive is often a frustrating and confusing experience.
 Patrons may be required to install additional apps, travel to secondary websites, create and remember log-in credentials for various platforms.
 It’s aggravating for the most tech-savvy customers and often impenetrable for others.

 “My husband is a computer network administrator,” says Beverage.
-“Here’s this guy who knows computers, he knows gadgets, he knows how to do this stuff, and he would regularly complain to me about how horrible our vendor’s app was and how difficult it was for him to get anything downloaded and be able to listen to it.”
+“Here’s this guy who knows computers, he knows gadgets, he knows how to do this stuff, and he would regularly complain to me about how horrible our supplier’s app was and how difficult it was for him to get anything downloaded and be able to listen to it.”

 Jones seconds that, saying, “I knew we had a problem when my boss told me he tried to download an e-book and couldn’t get it to work.”